 For the male version of the New Year’s bow, the hands held in the gongsu position are lifted up and out in a round motion to shoulder-height before being dropped down to the floor.
 Men also start kneeling with the left knee and then the right before sitting down.
 While women only have to bend slightly, men must bow further, lowering their backs to create a flat line.
 Their elbows should be placed on the floor and their forehead should hover slightly over their hands on the ground.
 If done properly, there will be a straight, flat line from the top of the head to the buttocks.
 After holding this position for three seconds, lift the elbows from the ground and sit straight up, place the right foot on the ground and use the hands in the gongsu position to push off from the right knee.
 After standing, lift one’s hands to their eyes before returning to the original gongsu position.

-The last lesson of the day was playing yunnori, a traditional game that can be played by all!
+The last experience for Seollal is playing yunnori, a folk game that can be played by all!
 The game can be played with as few as two people; with more people, the players divide into two teams.
 Each team is given four game markers they must move around the board.
 The number of spaces they can move is based on the results of throwing four sticks in the air.
 The sticks are made of chestnut wood and have one flat side, while the opposite rounded side is marked with “X”s.
 The first team to get all four game pieces around the board wins!